harisiva1/RADAR-TARGET-GENERATION-AND-DETECTION--SFND/README.md

 Max Range and Range Resolution will be considered here for waveform design.

 % *%TODO* :
-%Design the FMCW waveform by giving the specs of each of its parameters.
+Design the FMCW waveform by giving the specs of each of its parameters.
-% Calculate the Bandwidth (B), Chirp Time (Tchirp) and Slope (slope) of the FMCW
-% chirp using the requirements above.
+Calculate the Bandwidth (B), Chirp Time (Tchirp) and Slope (slope) of the FMCW chirp using the requirements above.

 B = c/(2*rres);
 Tchirp = (5.5*2*rmax)/c